usman-khalid/edge-delivery-figma-multisite/README.md

 The Figma design system integrated with this codebase: https://www.figma.com/design/sFPncyZmw0IKULiw38FBsm/Edge-Delivery-Multi-Site-Design-System?node-id=0-1&p=f&t=PpqiiHWzwNCGLRJ7-0

-_Request access to explore variables and token library_
+_Reach out for the password to access and explore variables/token library_

 ---